eagavi/yuru-icon-theme/README.md

 This icon theme appears to work in both light & dark mode

-Made with love on Ubuntu MATE 23.04 :heart:
+Made with love on Ubuntu 23.04 :heart:

 This project is not to be confused with yuru-mate-icons